 And as a creator, what happens if you raise less than your target?
 You’ve not only promised to create your project, but you’ve also promised to fulfil various rewards too – if you don’t have enough money to do either, then you’re risking letting down your backers.

-If you have costs of £10k but you only raise £5k, do you have your own funds of £5k to cover the shortfall?
-Or will you have to refund your backers because you can’t produce the thing they’re expecting?
+If you have costs of £10k but you only raise £5k, do you have your own personal funds of £5k to cover the shortfall?
+Or will you try to refund your backers because you can’t produce the thing they’re expecting?

 From your backer’s perspective, an all-or-nothing funding target is really clear and simple to understand.
 If you need to cover certain minimum costs or else you can’t make your project happen, flexible funding doesn’t work for you.
 If you’re creating a theatre production, making an album, writing a book, setting up a venue, whatever it is: if you need a minimum figure to make it work, then it’s all-or-nothing.

 - It’s perfect for projects that scale well – that you can do a little of with a small amount of money, and a lot of with a large amount of money.
 A product, a book, a recording; anything for which you can take £1k in preorders to create £1k of stuff, or £5k in preorders to create £5k of stuff.

 - It’s great for charitable giving – when any and all money will make a difference, no matter how big or small, and when supporters aren’t necessarily expecting to see a direct outcome from their contribution.

 If you’re still not sure what would work best for you and you’d like some guidance, get in touch.